kubescape/regolibrary/README.md

-# Welcome to the regolibrary wiki!
+# Welcome to the regolibrary!

 The main components of the regolibrary: